 2 TBSP coarsely chopped or slivered almonds, optional

 Cook pasta as you prepare all the other ingredients.
 When it’s done, toss with a bit of olive oil and set it aside in covered container.

 Combine the tomatoes and tomato paste in food processor and puree into a totally smooth sauce.
 Set aside.

 In large frying pan or wok, heat the oil or ghee on medium-high heat.
 When oil is hot, add cinnamon stick and bay leaves.
-Allow them to fry in the oil for 10 second before adding onions, garlic, and chilies.
-Sauté until onions become translucent, about 6-8 minutes, stirring frequently.
+Allow them to fry in the oil for 10 second before adding onions, and chilies.
+Sauté until onions become lightly golden brown, about 8 minutes, stirring frequently.
+Add garlic and sauté one more minute.
 Next, stir in tomato puree, salt, oregano, parsley, and raisins.
-Bring to boil and reduce heat to medium.
+Bring to a simmer and reduce heat to medium.
 Cook sauce 6-8 minutes, stirring frequently.

 Remove sauce from heat and allow to cool at least 5 minutes, uncovered.
 Stir in yogurt and almonds (if using).
 Adjust salt to taste.

 In a large bowl, toss the pasta and the sauce well.
 If the pasta and sauce have cooled too much, return it all to the stovetop and heat it over medium heat, stirring constantly, until it’s warm enough.

 Serve with Parmesan cheese on top.